 The Appeal to Good Health

 Each of the companies that I mentioned makes an appeal that it will make you healthier.
 Since everyone has a vested interested in their own good health, it is an easy sales pitch to make.
 There are plenty of news reports citing promising supplement studies, which makes some of the products seem credible.
-The news doesn't report on the subsequent studies that show that the supplements don't work.
-This NY Times article covers this well.
+The news rarely reports on the subsequent studies that show that the supplements don't work.
+Something "not" working isn't news and doesn't bring in high ratings by giving people hope.
+This NY Times article covers this phenomenon well.

 It turns out that there's extensive evidence in studies involving millions of people that you shouldn't waste your money on supplements.
 If you think this article is thorough, I implore you to read that one as I think it is just as thorough.

 Still people seem to ignore it and go with anecdotal evidence instead.
 That kind of evidence can go both ways though.
 Here's a Slate article from someone who grew up doing all the healthy things, but didn't get vaccinated.
 The result was that she was sick all the time.
 The article even makes the point that it is anecdotal and decisions shouldn't be based on it, yet that's what people are doing with these MLM products all the time.
-If you took away the anecdotes from all the reasons above, you'd have a product that no one would buy at the exorbitant price points.
+If you took away the anecdotes from all the reasons above, you'd have a product that no one would buy at the exorbitant price points... unless as part of some kind of misleading business opportunity such as the MLM ones that the FTC describe here.

 What is "working"?